-NOTE The Calibrator App is not required for all Ruckus SPoT products (specifically, SPoT Presence does not require calibration).
-See SPoT Presence for more information.
+The Calibrator App is not required for all Ruckus SPoT products (specifically, SPoT Presence does not require calibration).
+See Introduction to SPoT Presence Overview on page 91 for more information.

 A Typical Deployment

 This section describes the key steps involved in deploying the Ruckus SPoT solution for a venue.